+Dose of PQ

-Dose of PQ: We stratified trials into low, medium and high dose category PQ.
-Only Pukrittayakamee 2004 used the low dose category (0.25 mg/kg per day, given for seven days in conjunction with QN).
-It used medium dose category (0.5 mg/kg) at the same schedule also with QN, while Kolaczinski 2012 used the 0.5 mg/kg medium dose in two comparisons (with CQ and SP).
-Three trials used the high dose category 0.75 mg/kg of PQ: Arango 2012 in one comparison with AQ + SP); Ledermann 2006 in two comparisons, both with CQ+SP, and Kamtekar 2004 in one comparison with CQ or (CQ+SP).
+We stratified trials into low, medium and high dose category PQ.
+Kolaczinski 2012 used the 0.5 mg/kg medium dose in two comparisons (with CQ or SP).
+Three trials used the high dose category 0.75 mg/kg of PQ: Arango 2012 in one comparison with AQ + SP); Ledermann 2006 in two comparisons, both with CQ+SP; and Kamtekar 2004 in one comparison with CQ or (CQ+SP).
+No trials for the outcome of gametocyte prevalence at day 8 used the low dose category.